 This briefing paper considers the existing building control regime and customers’ means of redress when faced with defects in newly built housing.
 It summarises the findings of the All-Party Parliamentary Group's 2016 inquiry and recommended actions and explains the Government and industry response.Jump to full report >>

 A good deal of political attention is focused on the need to increase the rate of house building, but alongside this are growing concerns about the quality of the houses under development.
 MPs are encountering constituents who have bought new homes and who are struggling to achieve satisfactory resolution when defects are reported to builders.
 The role of building control officers in ensuring compliance with the building regulations has been the subject of two Westminster Hall debates, one in 2015 and another in 2016.
 A Westminster Hall debate on 16 October 2017 focused on issues with warranties issued by the National House-Buidling Council (NHBC).
 There are some high profile examples of some recently completed blocks facing demolition due to serious construction defects, for example, Solomon’s Passage in Southwark which was built in 2010.

 In this context, the All-Party Parliamentary Group (APPG) for Excellence in the Built Environment carried out an open inquiry into the quality and workmanship of new housing for sale in England and published its report, More Homes, Fewer Complaints, in July 2016.

 The APPG identified a risk around efforts to incentivise house building for homeownership if similar attention is not directed at ensuring consumers are buying “new homes that are fit for purpose, are of enduring quality, perform to the requisite levels of maintenance, cost and energy efficiency and give peace of mind, pride and enjoyment to those who occupy them.”

-More Homes, Fewer Complaints contains a number of recommendations which are aimed at:
+More Homes, Fewer Complaints contains a number of recommendations aimed at:

 The APPG felt that the recommendations would address the imbalance identified in the bargaining positions of builders and house-buyers.